Grief, Loss & Major Life Transition Therapy for Expats & Digital Nomads

 keyboard_arrow_down

-I work with individual adults (18+), focusing on anxiety, trauma, grief, emotional regulation, and life transitions.
-Many of my clients are navigating the aftermath of traumatic experiences, burnout, relationship challenges, or the emotional toll of expat and nomad life.
+I work with individual adults (18+), supporting concerns such as anxiety, trauma, grief, emotional regulation, burnout, relationship challenges, and life transitions, including the emotional impact of expat and digital nomad life.

 There are certain areas, however, that fall outside my scope of practice.
-If any of the following apply, I will help you find a more suitable level of care or refer you to a trusted specialist:
+If any of the following apply, I will help you explore more appropriate care options or refer you to a trusted specialist:

 • Active suicidal or homicidal thoughts, with a current plan or intent